You’ve recorded and edited your podcast. You’re now ready to share it with the world. However, you have to think about hosting. 🤔

 Hosting your file is great, making it available is better.
-This is where online directories like iTunes come into play.
+This is where online directories like Apple Podcasts come into play. 🍎

-To make your podcast available on iTunes you will need:
+To make your podcast available on Apple Podcasts you’ll need:

 - The RSS feed of your podcast.
 The RSS feed is an XML file containing all your podcast’s data.
-If you do not have an RSS feed, you can easily create one using Blogger, for example.
+If you don’t have an RSS feed, you can easily create one using Blogger, for example.

-Head over to the Itunes Store in the Podcast category and click on submit a Podcast.
+Head over to Apple Podcasts and click on submit a Podcast.
 Allow about 3 days for your podcast to be published.